Skip to main content

 BreadcrumbList

-Present in 47% of AI-cited pages.
-Signals site hierarchy.
+Signals content hierarchy to AI crawlers.
+Commonly present on well-cited pages.
 Detected and stored but excluded from the citability count (subpage schema).

 FAQPage

 Entity clarity answers whether AI tools can confidently identify who runs your site and where you operate.
-Detection is fully deterministic — no AI call is made.
-Stackra derives three signals from multiple layers, in order of specificity:
+Detection is fully deterministic; no AI call is made.
+Stackra derives three signals from up to four layers per signal, falling back from the most structured to the most universal: JSON-LD, microdata itemprop values, geo meta tags, and Open Graph / publisher / author meta tags.

 Business name